CLIUtils/CLI11/README.md

 * `->check(CLI::NonexistentPath)`: Requires that the path does not exist.
 * `->check(CLI::Range(min,max))`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 Check takes any function that has the signature `bool(std::string)`.
 If you want to change the default help option, it is available through `get_help_ptr`.
+If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.

 On the command line, options can be given as: